 You can also add a “permanent comment” to your credit file saying that you have been negatively affected by the pandemic.
 This comment will not affect your credit score, and your delinquent loan will still be reflected in your credit score.
 However, the comment will remain in your file even after the national emergency is over, and a prospective landlord, employer, or lender may take it into account.

 The CARES Act also applies to certain federal student loans and includes requirements relating to suspending payments and credit reporting.
 During the period that payments on federal student loans are suspended by the Department of Education, any payment that has been suspended is to be reported as if it were a regularly scheduled payment made by the borrower.

-There are other reports you may want to check too, such as reports that monitor your bank and checking account history, among others.
+There are other reports you may want to check too, such as reports that monitor your bank and checking account history, phone, utility, and rental payment history, among others.
 The CFPB has a list of consumer reporting companies where you can learn more about which reports might be important to you, depending on your specific situation.

-If an investigation doesn’t resolve your dispute with the credit reporting company, you can ask that a brief statement of the dispute be included in your file and included or summarized in future reports.
-You can also submit a complaint to the CFPB at consumerfinance.gov/complaint.
+If your dispute is not resolved with the credit reporting agency, you can ask that a brief statement of the dispute be included in your file and included or summarized in future reports.
+You can also submit a complaint at any time to the CFPB at consumerfinance.gov/complaint.